GenericMappingTools/gmt/doc/rst/source/tutorial/session-1.rst

 #.
 Try **-R**\ 270/290/0/20 instead.
 What happens to the annotations?

 #.
 Edit your gmt.conf file, change :ref:`FORMAT_GEO_MAP <FORMAT_GEO_MAP>`
-   to another setting (see the :doc:`gmt.conf` documentation), and plot again.
+   to another setting (see the :doc:`/gmt.conf` documentation), and plot again.

 #.
 Pick another region and change land color.